Baez, Rizzo lead surging Cubs past Padres 6-1 - WTMJ

 The Cubs homered eight times as they swept the Padres in a three-game set at Wrigley Field for the first time since May 2012.
 San Diego lost its fourth straight, its longest skid since last August.

 The Padres also lost Kim Ha-seong and Tommy Pham to injury after they collided chasing a fly ball in the fourth inning.
-San Diego didn’t provide an immediate update on either player.
+Manager Jayce Tingler said Kim might be day-to-day, but Pham’s condition could be more serious.

+“It’s very scary when you see two guys going full speed and collide,” Tingler said.

+Tingler said Kim had been checked under concussion protocol, “is doing well” and it “doesn’t look like he had a concussion.”

 Rizzo lined a pitch from Tim Hill to left-center beyond the glove of diving center fielder Jurickson Profar to put Chicago ahead 3-1 in the fifth.